Open-EO/openeo-python-client/docs/udp.rst

     # Create connection to openEO back-end
     connection = openeo.connect("...").authenticate_oidc()

-    # declaring parameters
+    # Declare the UDP parameters
     temporal_extent = Parameter(
         name="temporal_extent",
-        description="The date range to load.",
-        schema={"type": "array", "subtype": "temporal-interval"},
+        description="The date range to calculate the EVI for.", schema={"type": "array", "subtype": "temporal-interval"},
         default =["2018-06-15", "2018-06-27"]
     )
     geometry = Parameter(
         name="geometry",
-        description="Provide a polygon that represents the specific areas where you want to calculate the 'EVI' (Enhanced Vegetation Index) over a period of time.", schema={"type": "object", "subtype": "geojson"}
+        description="The geometry (a single (multi)polygon or a feature collection of (multi)polygons) of to calculate the EVI for.", schema={"type": "object", "subtype": "geojson"}
     )

-    # Load raw collection data
+    # Load raw SENTINEL2_L2A data
     sentinel2_cube = connection.load_collection(
         "SENTINEL2_L2A",
-        spatial_extent = bbox,
-        temporal_extent = temporal_extent,
+        temporal_extent=temporal_extent,
-        bands = ["B02", "B04", "B08"],
+        bands=["B02", "B04", "B08"],
     )

     # Extract spectral bands and calculate EVI with the "band math" feature